matrixneo99/docs/api.md

 With MQTT Awtrix listens to the Topic "awtrix/com".
 If you send a known command, Awtrix send "ACK" to Topic "awtrix/com/response".

 Some commands consist of the command itself and a payload which is passed, separated by a percentage symbol (%).

+**Please note:**
+The app communicates with Awtrix via UDP.
+The User Datagram Protocol (UDP) is the simplest form of IP data transmission.
+Data is simply chased off in one direction.
+UPD does not take care that the data is transmitted without errors.
+It doesn't even guarantee the arrival of the packages.
+This form of data transmission is the fastest and simplest but the ESP8266 is much less busy than with TCP.

 **Commands**